Abdul-Sayed/typescriptnotes/notes.md

 If certain object properties are being used often, an Interface can be created to represent them when passing types to functions.
-So the functions can be guaranteed certain properties are available and only the object and the interface need to be updated during changes.
+Only the object and the interface need to be updated during changes, and the functions can be guaranteed certain properties are available
     interface NamedPerson {
       name: string
     }